Rugby - Scotland team to play Australia

-SYDNEY Scotland coach Gregor Townsend named the following team to play Australia in a test at Sydney Football Stadium on Saturday:
+SYDNEY (Reuters) - Scotland coach Gregor Townsend named the following team to play Australia in a test at Sydney Football Stadium on Saturday:

 Scotland: 15-Greig Tonks, 14-Lee Jones, 13-Alex Dunbar, 12-Duncan Taylor, 11-Rory Hughes, 10-Finn Russell, 9-Ali Price, 8-Ryan Wilson, 7-Hamish Watson, 6-John Barclay (captain), 5-Jonny Gray, 4-Ben Toolis, 3-Zander Fagerson, 2-Fraser Brown, 1-Gordon Reid.